elezine/Northern_Change_Lab/Resources.md

 # Resources and tutorials

-## Step one: install the windows subsystem for linux
-...or Docker, or Virtual Box.
-WSL is available from the microsoft [store](https://docs.microsoft.com/en-us/windows/wsl/install-win10) for free.
+## Learning python
+* A bare-bones [tutorial](https://www.learnpython.org/) in python basics, with a more detailed version available for purchase at DataCamp.

 ## Shell scripting in bash
 Bash is the most commonly used shell scripting language in minutes systems, and is often the default.
 It is the go-to for scientific processing workflows, and can be used to run other programs: python, matlab, etc. It is delightfully old-school, yet highly powerful.

+### Step one: install the windows subsystem for linux
+...or Docker, or Virtual Box.
+WSL is available from the microsoft [store](https://docs.microsoft.com/en-us/windows/wsl/install-win10) for free.

 1. Lynda tutorial on ["Linux: Bash Shell and Scripts"](https://www.linkedin.com/learning/linux-bash-shell-and-scripts/) - requires LinkedIn Learning membership, which Brown subscribes to.
 Information should be fairly easy to understand, but will take some time to watch the videos.